 - Select ears that feel heavy for their size;

 - the silk should be dry.

-This is an easy summer recipe perfect for big or small gatherings.
+Try this easy summer recipe perfect for big or small gatherings alike.

 Thanks for PINNING!

 Let’s be grilling friends!
 When you try our recipe please leave a comment on this post.
 If you loved this recipe we’d appreciate a 5-star rating!
 Sharing your experience, variations and insights will help all our readers, and it helps me too.
 If you’re on Pinterest feel free to leave a comment and photo there if you have one.
 If you share on INSTAGRAM tag @savingroomfordessert so we can stop by and give your post some love.
 And we’d be very happy if you’d FOLLOW Saving Room for Dessert on FACEBOOK| INSTAGRAM| PINTEREST | TWITTER and subscribe to our YOUTUBE channel for all the latest recipes, videos and updates.
 Thank you!!!

 Mexican Street Corn (Elote)

 - 6 ears of fresh corn, husks and silk removed, stalks left intact for easy grilling